 Your Key Person and the other staff in the room will ensure that your child has a happy and fun experience with us.

-Over the following 6-8weeks, your key Person will monitor the progress that your child has made and then will meet with you for a review meeting.
+Over the next 6-8 weeks, your key Person will monitor the progress that your child has made and then will meet with you for a review meeting.

 Thank you for choosing Chingford House School for your child’s Early Years’ experience.